-A VA Loan is a mortgage insured against default by the United States Department of Veterans Affairs.
-The program is designed to assist our most deserving citizens to obtain home financing, at competitive interest rates, while requiring no down payment or private mortgage insurance (PMI).
+A VA home loan is a mortgage insured against default by the United States Department of Veterans Affairs.
+The VA loans program is designed to assist our most deserving citizens to obtain home financing, at competitive interest rates, while requiring no down payment or private mortgage insurance (PMI).

 VA Loans: An Overview

 VA home loans can be used to:

 - Improve a home by installing energy-related features or making energy efficient improvements